 JustPark is taking parking into the digital era, and disrupting a £50bn industry in the process.
 Our app and website give drivers instant access to over 150,000 bookable parking spaces by connecting them with property owners looking to make money from their underused space.

 Founded in 2006, we were the first company to recognise that mobile technology could solve the age-old headache of parking.
 Our pioneering peer-to-peer model – initially called ParkatmyHouse – quickly accumulated a loyal community of drivers and space owners who understood the ‘win-win’ opportunity the business offered them.

 I graduated from Oxford University and had been accepted onto a grad scheme at Clifford Chance LLP to start the following September.
 But I soon realised corporate law wasn’t for me.
-Pretty much from the first month I spent in that Canary Wharf tower, I felt unsuited to the very hierarchical environment.
+Pretty much from the first month, I spent in that Canary Wharf tower, I felt unsuited to the very hierarchical environment.
 I suppose I’ve always been interested in asking why, why, why; I was more interested in the business – why the deals were being done – rather than the law itself.
-The latter would prove a good training though, but after 2 years I was off.
+The latter would prove a good training, though, but after two years I was off.

 After a stint in consulting, I was sure I wanted to work in tech after getting my first Android smartphone.
-Turning it on was like that Pulp Fiction moment – “yeah, we happy”.
+Turning it on was like that Pulp Fiction moment – “Yeah, we’re happy”.
 It wasn’t a smooth ride the whole way, though.
 I spent over a year writing an unpublished novel, for one.